eric-haney/even-steven/README.md

 # even-steven

+USAGE: ruby evenodd.rb 1

+(the parameter 1 tells the program to play the game once)

 Email from Kindergarten math teacher results in a sleepless night:

     Today we continued to explore odd and even numbers.
 After reading the